 Each backup has its own row; with its start-time, type (full or incremental), and size.

 To inspect a particular backup in detail, left-click on the control at the left-hand side of the row:

 This causes the row to expand vertically:

 The displayed data includes the UUID for the source cluster.
-Also specified are the numbers of Events written for the Eventing Service, and the number of Full Text Search Aliases for the Search Service (here, the numbers are both zero).
+Also specified are the numbers of Eventing Functions written for the Eventing Service, and the number of Full Text Search Aliases for the Search Service (here, the numbers are both zero).

 Each bucket that has been backed up (in this case, the

-travel-sample bucket alone), appears on its assigned row in a table that specifies the number of items, mutations, and tombstones that have been included in the backup.
+travel-sample bucket alone), appears on its assigned row in a table that specifies its size; along with the number of items, mutations, and tombstones that have been included in the backup.